Renault Scenic E-Tech 87 kWh 220 hp

 - Excellent real-world range

-- Fast 22kW AC charging
+- Fast standard AC charging

 Reasons Not to Buy

-- No frunk storage
+- No front trunk storage

 Overview